This page is a practice resource: ascending and descending order examples for class 1 come with step-by-step answers.

 More Ascending Order Examples for Class 1

-Use these extra examples when the child needs more practice before moving to descending order.
+Use these when the child needs more single-digit practice before moving forward.

 | Question | Answer |